Kristina01111000/Drws_site/README.md

 For 10/3:
 - Did you figure out analytics on social pilot?
 You should be able to track some of them on it
 - Label the articles in the social pilot tab

-for 10/10
-- If the app works he wants a little community around it, automatically on GH

 Wellness check